LightJason/Java-AgentSpeak/readme.md

 ## Todos

 * define _fixed_ annotions like:
-    * _expires_ to remove a plan / belief / rule
+    * _expires_ to remove a plan / belief automatically
-    * _fuzzy_ to define a fuzziness value of a plan / belief / rule
+    * _fuzzy_ to define a fuzziness value of a plan / belief
-    * _parallel_ to run a plan / intention / rule in parallel
+    * _parallel_ to run a plan / parallel
-    * _atomic_ to run a plan / intention / rule always with return value true
+    * _atomic_ to run a plan always with return value true
 * define agent cycle

 ```java